Brittany Murphy: Early life

-Prior to her enrolling at Edison High School, the family moved to Los Angeles in 1991 so that Murphy could pursue an acting career.
+In 1991, before she started high school, the family moved to Los Angeles so that Murphy could pursue an acting career.
 Murphy said her mother never tried to stifle her creativity, and she considered her mother a crucial factor in her later success: "When I asked my mom to move to California, she sold everything and moved out here for me.
 She always believed in me."

-Murphy's mother is of Irish and Slovakian descent and her father is of Italian ancestry.
+Murphy's mother is of Irish and Slovak descent, and her father is of Italian descent.
 She was raised a Baptist and later became a non-denominational Christian.
 She had two older half-brothers and a younger half-sister.